Iran impasse to stir sanctions pressure, tensions

 "Diplomacy in now on a respirator," said Cliff Kupchan of the Eurasia Group consultancy.
 "Both sides underestimated the difficulty of moving talks forward.
 How little progress was made underlines how far apart the sides are on substance."

-"It really does seem like the Iranians just haven't made the decision to accept limits on their nuclear program," a Western diplomat said.
+"It really does seem like the Iranians just haven't made the decision to accept limits on their nuclear programme," a Western diplomat said.

 "If they haven't made that decision then all the talking in the world really isn't going to get us anywhere."